Steel Magnolias: Production

-Released by TriStar Pictures in the United States on November 15, 1989, it grossed more than $83.7 million at the box office.
 Harling's first produced screenplay, he adapted the original film script which was then heavily rewritten beyond the on-stage one-set scenario (which had taken place entirely in Truvy's beauty salon) of the stage production: the scenes increased and the sequence was more tightly linked with major holidays than the play; the increased characters beyond the original, all-female play cast caused dialogue changes between on-screen characters (among them, Harling plays the preacher and Truvy has one son instead of two).

+Meg Ryan was initially cast as Shelby, but dropped out to make When Harry Met Sally; she was replaced by Julia Roberts.

-Natchitoches, Louisiana served as both the 1989 film location and scenario location with historian Robert DeBlieux, a former Natchitoches mayor, as the local advisor.
-The house where much of the film was shot is now a six-suite B&B, available for rent.
-The church used for a wedding scene is St Augustine Catholic Church in Natchez.
+Filming took place from July 12, 1988, to early September 1988 in Natchitoches, Louisiana, with historian Robert DeBlieux, a former Natchitoches mayor, as the local advisor.
+The house where much of the film was shot became a six-suite bed and breakfast, available for rent.
+The church used for a wedding scene is St. Augustine Catholic Church in Natchez on the historic Isle Brevelle.

 Reception

+Box office

+Steel Magnolias grossed $84.6 million in the United States and Canada, and $12.1 million in other territories, for a worldwide total of $96.8 million.

+In the United States and Canada, the film debuted at number four in its opening weekend, grossing $5.4 million from 480 theaters.
+The following weekend, it expanded to 720 theaters and grossed $7 million.

+Critical response

+Steel Magnolias received mixed reviews from critics upon release, although Roberts's performance was praised.